ibm-cloud-docs/containers/cs_cluster_plan_network.md

 ### Scenario: Extend your on-premises data center to a classic cluster
 {: #private_clusters}

-In this scenario, you want to run workloads in a classic luster.
+In this scenario, you want to run workloads in a classic cluster.
 However, you want these workloads to be accessible only to services, databases, or other resources in your on-premises data center, such as {{site.data.keyword.icpfull_notm}}.
 Your cluster workloads might need to access a few other {{site.data.keyword.cloud_notm}} services that support communication over the private network, such as {{site.data.keyword.cos_full_notm}}.
 {: shortdesc}

 <p>